michvhf/linHPSDR-hl2-PLUS/README.md

 # LinHPSDR

+### Hermes Lite 2-PLUS

+This version has been updated to include the Hermes Lite 2 PLUS.  https://groups.io/g/HermesLite2Plus Create an empty file at $HOME/.local/share/linhpsdr-hl2-PLUS/2PLUS and start the program with the 2PLUS Companion Board V3 installed with the ak4951v3 variant gateware in the Hermes Lite 2.

+This has not yet been tested to make sure nothing for the non-2PLUS radio is broken, nor has it been compiled on a Mac.

 ### Development environment

 Development and testing has been run on Ubuntu 17.10 and Ubuntu 18.04.
 If run on early versions there may be a problem with GTK not supporting the gtk_menu_popup_at_pointer function vfo.c.
 For information on MacOS support see [MacOS.md](./MacOS.md).